sergiusens/snappy-docs/reference/channels.md

 ## Tracks

-Tracks allow you to publish different series of your software and let users stick to a specific release.
+Tracks allow you to publish different series of your software and let users follow a specific one.

 * By default, snaps are published to a track called `latest`.
-This is also the default for users when they install a snap.
+This is also the default for users when they install a snap, for example `snap install my-app --beta` implies `--channel=latest/beta`.
 * In each track, you can publish your snap in the following channels: `stable`, `candidate`, `beta` and `edge`.
 * Users do not get automatically moved between tracks: it is a conscious decision to not install snaps from the `latest` track and it's conscious decision to move back to it or to any other track.